ScottDeans/395assi1/GameForum/readme.md

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

+Credit to https://www.packtpub.com/books/content/laravel-4-creating-simple-crud-application-hours for the help in creation of the users for my website.

 -Use Mysql for the database install login with mysql -r root -p